To develop your dog!

 protection de ressources

-Resource guarding is a complex behaviour.
+Resource guarding is a complex behavior.
 It is also one of the most common types of aggression in dogs.
 You have probably already noticed a dog growling if someone passes too close to his bowl during his meal.
-In this situation, the dog shows aggressive behaviour, but resource guarding can also be expressed in more subtle ways.
+In this situation, the dog shows aggressive behavior, but resource guarding can also be expressed in more subtle ways.

-Not all dogs will express resource guarding behaviour in the same way.
+Not all dogs will express resource-guarding behavior in the same way.
 It is mainly that the dog wants to keep something in his possession.
-For example, it can be a person, an object, food or even a specific place like the couch or the bed.
+For example, it can be a person, an object, food, or even a specific place like the couch or the bed.

 A dog that shows signs of aggression is a risk to everyone around it, especially young children.
 However, it is possible to solve the problem yourself with your dog.